Live, Learn, Play, Grow

 Experiencing rural life while beginning and continuing education and acquiring knowledge throughout one’s life is a significant component of living in Owen County.
 Our communities take pride in remaining competitive and relevant about learning at every stage of life.

 Owen County is home to state parks, waterfalls, lakes, rivers, hiking trails, golf courses, and innumerable activities to keep you entertained and make the most of your downtime.
-Cruise the country on your bicycle and pass painted barns and other quirky attractions, or learn how to tie flies and fish for bluegill in Cataract Lake.
+Cruise the country on your bicycle, pass painted barns and other quirky attractions, or learn how to tie flies and fish for bluegill in Cataract Lake.
 Check out the historic Tivoli Theater in Spencer, which offers movies and public events and can be rented for your private event.

 Explore McCormick’s Creek State Park in Spencer, Indiana, where you will find horseback riding, over ten miles of trails to hike, both electric and primitive campsites, an Olympic sized swimming pool, and a plethora of games and activities.
 Take in the limestone formations and rock-walled canyon formed by the Illinoian glacier 50,000 years ago.
 Bring your spelunking gear and go caving in Wolf Cave.